Williams took part in the America: A Tribute to Heroes charity telethon for victims of 9/11.

-Robin Williams is one of many famous people who show signs of Attention Deficit Disorder (ADD), and he uses these characteristics to bring laughter to those who need it most.
+Robin Williams was one of many famous people to show signs of Attention Deficit Disorder (ADD), and he used these characteristics to bring laughter to those who need it most.

 “You’re only given a little spark of madness.
-You mustn’t lose it,” Williams has said.
+You mustn’t lose it,” Williams said.

 Williams began his life as a comedian in an attempt to gain attention from his mother, who was away working as a fashion model much of the time, leaving him to be raised by the maid employed by his family.